 Standish Neighbourhood Plan Projects Theme Project 1 The community will work with the council, landowners and potential investors to seek opportunities for projects that will improve the village centre and take into account the Standish Village Masterplan.
 Project 2 Standish Voice and elected councillors will work with the council to seek opportunities to improve the street scene and enhance the Standish Centre Conservation Area.
+Project 3 Standish Voice will work with the council to improve the street scene with street furniture, more trees and other landscaping, the use of natural stone, installation of 'gateway' signs at appropriate sites on the village centre's four main roads, better pedestrian signage, removal of street clutter where practicable without compromising public safety, and opening up spaces and thoroughfares with improved linkages Project 4 The community will continue to work together to develop proposals for cycle routes and improved footpaths around the village and have input into any new proposed footpaths and cycleways.

+Standish Neighbourhood Plan Projects

-Project 3 The community will continue to work together to develop proposals for cycle routes and improved footpaths around the village and have input into any new proposed footpaths and cycleways.
-Project 4 Standish Voice, elected councillors and community representatives will continue to seek and explore opportunities for improved car parking and work with the council to ensure that car parking is improved in the village centre.
+Standish Voice, elected councillors and community representatives will continue to seek and explore opportunities for improved car parking and work with the council to ensure that car parking is improved in the village centre

+Standish Voice and the community will work with Wigan Council to enhance Southlands Recreation Ground.

+The community will work with landowners and the council to progress and implement green corridors around Standish for the benefit of the local community and to improve wildlife and biodiversity.

+The community will work with existing and new community groups, including Standish Community Forum, Standish Allotment Society, Standish In Bloom/Standish Incredible Edible, landowners and Wigan Council to identify opportunities for enhancement of open space within the Neighbourhood Area to create woodland, planting, Incredible Edible projects and other suitable projects to improve biodiversity.

+Standish Voice and elected councillors will work with Wigan Council and developers to ensure that all housing developments take into account the Standish Housing Needs Assessment and keep developments under review to ensure they meet the planning obligations in full, including the provision of affordable housing and that the design quality of new housing meets appropriate standards.

+Standish Voice and elected councillors will monitor the planning applications Section 106 contributions and planning conditions to ensure that developer obligations are met in full.

+Theme

-Project 5 The community will work with landowners and the council to progress and implement green corridors around Standish for the benefit of the local community and to improve wildlife and biodiversity.
-Project 6 The community will work with existing and new community groups, including Standish Community Forum, Standish Allotment Society, Standish In Bloom/Standish Incredible Edible, landowners and Wigan Council to identify opportunities for enhancement of open space within the Neighbourhood Area to create woodland, planting, Incredible Edible projects and other suitable projects to improve biodiversity. - Project 7 Standish Voice and elected councillors will work with Wigan Council and developers to ensure that all housing developments take into account the Standish Housing Needs Assessment and keep developments under review to ensure they meet the planning obligations in full, including the provision of affordable housing and that the quality of new housing meets appropriate standards.
-Project 8 Standish Voice and elected councillors will monitor the planning applications Section 106 contributions and planning conditions to ensure that developer obligations are met in full. £ Project 9 Standish Voice and elected councillors will work with people in the community and Wigan Council to seek opportunities to obtain funding for improvements in the village. £ Project 10 Standish Voice and elected councillors will work with local residents, community groups and sports organisations to explore ways in which the parks, sporting and community facilities in the village can be improved and enhanced, including proposals for Southlands Rec and Ashfield Park.
+Project 11 Standish Voice and elected councillors will work with people in the community and Wigan Council to seek opportunities to obtain funding for improvements in the village. £ Project 12 Standish Voice and elected councillors will work with local residents, community groups and sports organisations to explore ways in which the parks, sporting and community facilities in the village can be improved and enhanced, including proposals for Southlands Rec and Ashfield Park.

-18. Standish Neighbourhood Plan - Glossary
+19 Standish Neighbourhood Plan - Glossary